a-man-or-a-person/tennis/README.md

 # tennis
-this is my new progetct and i am trying to download it to github
+this is my new progect and i am trying to download it to github